iamshihshan/PyOllyTutorial/README.md

 #### How to Link Sublime Text Build System to Python
-1. Go to Sublime Text : Tools -> Build System -> New Build System
+1. Go to *Sublime Text* : Tools -> Build System -> New Build System
-2. Past code as below:
+2. Paste code as below:
 ```JSON
 {
     "cmd": ["python3", "-i", "-u", "$file"],